timfilzinger/idp-software.com/docs/index.md

 This resource centralizes technologies, vendors, capabilities, and advanced research in the field.
 Contribute to expanding this knowledge base.
 Edit or add details about events, vendors, research, or open-source projects.

-!!! warning "Known limitations"

-    I have initiated a global IDP company directory.
-    While launched recently (End of May 2025), it remains incomplete and relies on your contributions to ensure accuracy and relevance.

-    Much of the content is auto-generated and unverified.
-Use the directory cautiously for decision-making, as it may not reflect the latest developments.

-    Your input can make this project truly impactful.

-Much of the content is auto-generated and unverified.
-Use the directory cautiously for decision-making, as it may not reflect the latest developments.

-Your expertise is vital to enhance this resource.
-Please update inaccuracies or refine entries by following our contribution guidelines: [insert link].

-Your input can make this project truly impactful.

 [Contribute](contribution/index.md) directly by editing any page.
 Click the pen symbol in the top-right corner to start.

 ![](data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAKAAAACHCAYAAACRZlKjAAAAAXNSR0IArs4c6QAAAARnQU1BAACxjwv8YQUAAAAJcEhZ